ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/psbmpc_lib/README.md

 An Obstacle_Data structure containing this dynamic obstacle information is sent to the PSBMPC at each COLAV iteration.

-### Joint Prediction Manager

-Prototype class, similar to the Obstacle Manager, just that it keeps track of information for all Prediction_Obstacles in the PSBMPC prediction where obstacles are assumed to have their own COLAV system.
-Only for the CPU-PSB-MPC, but not currently in use because joint prediction is too slow, so **Not used nor maintained**

 ### Obstacle Types

 The obstacle classes maintains information about the obstacle, in addition to its predicted trajectories and PSB-MPC cost function related parameters.
 Organized into a inheritance hierarchy with

 - Tracked Obstacle : Holding tracking and prediction related information and modules.
 This is the object maintained by the PSB-MPC to keep track of the nearby obstacles.
-- Prediction Obstacle: More minimalistic class than the Tracked Obstacle, used by obstacles in the PSB-MPC prediction when they have enabled their own collision avoidance system. **Not used nor maintained**
 - Cuda Obstacle: Used as a GPU-friendly data container of relevant Tracked Obstacle data needed on the GPU.
 Read-only when processing on the GPU.

-### Obstacle SBMPC Parameters

-Special case parameter class for the Obstacle SBMPC which is used on the GPU.
-Uses the TML library instead of Eigen for matrix/vector types.

-### Obstacle SBMPC

-A simple SB-MPC meant for use by obstacles in the PSB-MPC prediction when considering intelligent obstacles.
-One version each for the CPU/GPU implementation.

 ### Kinetic Ship Models